RWS/studio-api-docs/apiconcepts/translationmemory/the_plugin_manifest.md

 * **Version**: the version of the plug-in package.
 This information used to detect any package updates upon start-up of <Var:ProductName>, and is therefore important.
 * **Description**: descriptive information of the plug-in package.
 * **Author**: the name of the plug-in developer.
-* **RequiredProduct**: this string indicates which SDL product version is required to run the given plug-in.
+* **RequiredProduct**: this string indicates which product version is required to run the given plug-in.
 The information that you indicate here must include the minimum version, and can optionally include a maximum version.

 See Also
 --------